samer--/ocaml/ccprob/README.md

 The timings directory contains some timing results.

-Now that delimcc is a package installed by opam, some things in the Makefile don't work so I need to refresh it to get everything working again.
+Now that delimcc is a package installed by opam, some of the build steps in the Makefile aren't working and needs a bit of a refresh.

+The included history files contain records of some of my command line interactions, so when everything is working again, they will be a usefull reminder of how this works in practise.